danielsyahputra/efficient-centroid-reid/README.md

 # Efficient Centroid Re-ID
-Modification of Centroid Re-ID for Consumer-to-Shop Retrieval Task Using EfficientNet-V2 for Smaller Model and Faster Training
+Experiment with Centroid Re-ID by Changing Backbone Using EfficientNet-V2 and Adding Re-Identification Based Data Augmentation

 # Requirements